-Jill Zimorski plays an enormous role in the SOMM TV cast.
-She hosts the Reading & Drinking Podcast, where she reviews the best and worst wine books (and everything in between).
+Jill Zimorski is the host of SOMM TV’s Reading & Drinking Podcast, where she reviews the best and worst wine books (and everything in between).
 She also hosts Study Hall on SOMM TV, a series dedicated to helping people prepare for their wine certifications.
-As a Master Sommelier who has worked incredibly hard to earn the title, it’s a privilege to have her.
-Get to know Jill’s story below.
+As a master sommelier who has worked incredibly hard to earn the title, having her as part of the team is a privilege.

 Jill’s Journey to Wine

-Jill Zimorski began working in hospitality at a boutique hotel with a fancy restaurant while an undergraduate at the University of Virginia.
-She had no experience or knowledge of food and beverage, so her duties primarily consisted of polishing glasses and cutlery.
-However, through that job, she was able to participate in menu and wine tastings and classes.
+While an undergraduate at the University of Virginia, Jill Zimorski began working in hospitality at a boutique hotel with a fancy restaurant.
+With no experience or knowledge of food and beverage, her duties primarily consisted of polishing glasses and cutlery.
+However, she could participate in menu and wine tastings and classes.
 Thus organically developing her appreciation and knowledge of food and wine.

 Jill’s plan after graduating from college was to go to Law School.
-But after a 10-week bike ride across the country, the summer before she would have matriculated, she changed her mind.
+But after a 10-week bike ride across the country, she changed her mind the summer before she would have matriculated.

-Jill soon moved to Washington DC, a bigger city with bigger restaurants and was soon hired for a management position at Charlie Palmer Steak on Capitol Hill.
-She befriended Nadine Brown, the restaurant’s Wine Director and the first sommelier she’d ever met.
+Jill soon moved to Washington, DC, a bigger city with more prominent restaurants and was quickly hired for a management position at Charlie Palmer Steak on Capitol Hill.
+She befriended Nadine Brown, the restaurant’s wine director and the first sommelier she’d ever met.
 Through Nadine’s job, she was introduced to the world of wine, and they took a trip to Napa and Sonoma.
-After two years at Charlie Palmer Steak, Jill applied for her first dedicated Sommelier position, working for Jose Andres’ ThinkFoodGroup.
+After two years at Charlie Palmer Steak, Jill applied for her first dedicated sommelier position, working for Jose Andres’s ThinkFoodGroup.

-Jill explains that “knowledge breeds confidence”.
-With initial certifications under her belt, she felt more comfortable and confident in her knowledge and skills, which she felt she lacked when she began her job as a sommelier.
+Jill explains that “knowledge breeds confidence.”
+With initial certifications under her belt, she felt more comfortable and confident in her knowledge and skills, which she thought she lacked when she began her job as a sommelier.

 The Master Sommelier Experience

-In 2014, Jill began her journey towards the Master Sommelier Diploma.
-To date, only 274 people worldwide have passed the exam and achieved the title of Master Sommelier.
-In her first attempt, she passed both the Service and Theory portions of the exam but failed the Tasting section.
-The Court allows three years to pass all three parts, so she was able to take the Tasting exam in 2015 and again in 2016.
+In 2014, Jill began her journey towards becoming a master sommelier.
+She passed the service and Theory portions of the exam on her first attempt but failed the tasting section.
+The Court allows three years to pass all three parts, so she could take the tasting exam in 2015 and again in 2016.
 Unfortunately, she was not successful.
 “As humans, our ability to second guess and self-doubt is pretty impressive, and it’s really hard to be in a place where not only are you skilled enough to assess the wine, but you’re confident enough to believe and choose which wine it is.”
-Out of all the wines in the world, the six in front of the test-taker have to be narrowed down to the region, winery, vintage and variety.
+Out of all the wines in the world, the six in front of the test-taker have to be narrowed down to the region, winery, vintage, and variety.

-After 2016, she “Reset”, and in 2017 she proceeded to retake all three parts.
-She was successful again in Service and Theory, but Tasting still eluded her.
-In 2018, she passed the Tasting section on her fifth attempt and was officially awarded with the prestigious Master Sommelier title.
+After 2016, she ‘reset’; in 2017, she retook all three parts.
+She was successful again in service and theory but tasting still eluded her.
+In 2018, she passed the tasting section on her fifth attempt and was officially awarded the prestigious Master Sommelier title.